GEOS-DEV/GEOS/src/docs/sphinx/Doxygen.rst

 Doxygen
 ###############################################################################

-The c++ source in GEOS is annotated using doxygen.
-Our doxygen pages are linked below.
+The GEOS c++ API in is documented using doxygen.

-.. raw:: html

-   <a href="../../doxygen_output/html/classes.html">GEOS Doxygen Pages</a>
+The doxygen `class list pages <../../doxygen_output/html/classes.html>`_

 Developers may find it helpful to review the :ref:`KeyComponents` described in the Developer Guide before diving into the doxygen.

-Some helpful doxygen pages are linked below:
+Some key doxygen pages are linked below:

 `Group API <../../doxygen_output/html/classgeos_1_1data_repository_1_1_group.html>`_